geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 So this is not just D type, right?
 You are basically creating a new metadata that you want to match this up.

 ##### **Geohot** [[00:53:14](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3194)]
 Yeah.
 I mean, it's not necessarily, it's one piece of metadata.
 And like type is the right name for it.
-But it really is like the type of the UOP.
+But it really is like the type of the UOp.

 ##### **Geohot** [[00:53:29](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=3209)]
 It's not clear, right?
 We don't have such a concept for tensor.
 What do you mean we don't have a concept for tensor?